-A minimum weighting of 10% of the overall award criteria should be applied (this will be subject to review from June 2023).
+It is recommended that a minimum weighting of 10% of the overall award criteria is applied, as set out by PPN 01/21.
 Model wording for each of the stages set out above is available here.

 Tailoring Indicators to reflect Priority Groups